akhopkar01/PID_controller/readme.md

 ## Overview

 This project is worked in groups to carry out TDD.
+We have implemented a PID controller with Unit Tests to validate software quality.

-Author:
+### Authors:
 [ Part 1 ] Aditya Khopkar (driver), Rajeshwar N S (navigator)

 [ Part 2 ] Spencer Elyard (driver), Daniel Sahu (navigator)